caseymaloneongithub/sound-replit/replit.md

 ### Core Features

 -   **Case-Based Ordering**: All orders are for cases of 12 bottles.
 Pricing is stored per-case, with frontend logic displaying quantities in cases and bottles.
 Wholesale pricing supports custom overrides per customer.
--   **Authentication & Authorization**: Supports username/password, passwordless SMS code login (Twilio), and passwordless email code login (Gmail) via Passport.js.
-Registration requires SMS verification.
+-   **Authentication & Authorization**: Supports username/password login and passwordless email code login (Gmail) via Passport.js.
+Registration is simplified and does not require phone verification.
 A role-based authorization system defines 'user', 'wholesale_customer', 'staff', 'admin', and 'super_admin' levels with granular API route protection.
 Separate portals exist for retail, wholesale, and staff/admin, each with dedicated login pages.
 Password reset functionality is available via email.
 -   **Wholesale Contact & Inquiries**: A public contact form is available for wholesale inquiries and general questions, featuring Zod validation and full keyboard accessibility.
 -   **Payment Processing**: Stripe is integrated for one-time purchases (embedded checkout) and recurring subscriptions (Stripe Checkout Sessions).
 Webhooks handle payment confirmations and subscription lifecycle events.
 Sales tax (10.35%) is applied to all retail orders including both one-time purchases and subscriptions.
 Payment webhook recomputes order totals server-side from cart items to prevent tampering.
 -   **Retail Order Tracking**: Secure two-phase order creation workflow linked to Stripe payment webhooks.
 Orders have statuses (`pending` → `ready_for_pickup` → `fulfilled`/`cancelled`) managed by staff.
 Customers can view their complete order history at `/my-orders` with a "Reorder" button.